One of the most important issues in marketing automation is creating interactions with users through the right channels at the right time.

 A Delete button appears if you add more than one reachability in the element.
 You can click the Delete button to delete the channel reachability.
 When you delete the channel reachability, the related reachability path will be deleted completely.

 When you save the Check Reachability element, the selected channels will be added to reachability paths on the canvas.
-Suppose reachability paths already have channel elements and paths are changed on the Check Reachability inner page.
+Suppose reachability paths already have channel elements, and paths are changed on the Check Reachability inner page.
 In that case, the previous channel stays while the reachability path is changed to the new channel reachability path.

-How does it work with unification?
+How does Check Reachability work with unification?

 If your company obtains your users' consent in compliance with the local regulations, make sure to pass the GDPR opt-in field to Insider One.
 If you want to stop collecting and processing the data of an identified user, GDPR opt-in field should have the false value.
 Insider One cannot be held liable if these obligations are not fulfilled and reserves the right to seek compensation from your company.